GhnimiWael/RHCE/README.md

 The RHCE certification is offered by Red Hat, a leading provider of open source solutions.
 To earn the RHCE certification, candidates must pass a hands-on, performance-based exam that tests their ability to perform real-world tasks in a simulated environment.
 The exam covers topics such as system configuration and management, network services, security, and troubleshooting.

 The RHCE certification is widely recognized in the IT industry and is considered a valuable credential for IT professionals working with RHEL systems.
 It is also a prerequisite for some advanced Red Hat certifications, such as the Red Hat Certified Architect (RHCA) certification.

+In this course, you will learn about:
+- [ ] Introduction to Ansible